 Conventional IO impact analyses of student expenditures typically adopt one of two quite different approaches.
-They either treat all HEI students' expenditures as additional expenditure within the host region (Harris, 1997) or only consider the expenditures of students who move into the region to study as additional (Kelly et al, 2004).
+They either treat all HEI students' expenditures as additional expenditure within the host region (Harris, 1996) or only consider the expenditures of students who move into the region to study as additional (Kelly et al, 2004).
 Our view is that these alternative perspectives are effectively approximations to, and special cases of, an IO accounting approach in which the key distinction is between those expenditures (or parts of expenditures) that are exogenous and those that are endogenous.
-Hermannsson et al (2010c) implement this approach for Scotland using the survey by
+Hermannsson et al (2010d) implement this approach for Scotland using the survey by

 Warhurst et al (2009), combined with the database employed in our preceding analysis.
-Here we implement the approach using a survey of the expenditures of students attending English HEIs by Johnson et al (2009).
-By analogy with the discussion in Section 4 above, we can distinguish between the government funding of students and other student funding and engage in a similar attribution analysis that identifies balanced expenditure multipliers for students' expenditures.
+By analogy with the discussion in Section 4 above, we can distinguish between the Welsh government funding of students and other student funding and engage in a similar attribution analysis that identifies balanced expenditure multipliers for students' expenditures.